Putting AUVI-Q to the test:

-The size of a credit card and thickness of a cell phone, AUVI-Q fits in most pockets and small purses.
+About the size of a credit card and thickness of a cell phone, AUVI-Q fits in most pockets, small purses, and diaper bags.

 The first and only epinephrine auto-injector with an auto-retractable needle.